Sharp-Force Trauma: Cuts, Stabs, Chops and Saw-Mark Analysis

 The presence of fragmentation around the kerf margins also distinguishes a chop from an incised wound.
 As the heavy implement passes through cortical bone at high velocity, the material ahead of the blade face is compressed and then fails laterally, producing a ragged margin with small bone flakes or spurs at the kerf edge.
 Under microscopy, the kerf walls in a chop wound show a rougher texture than an incised wound, with crushed and disrupted osteons at the margin rather than the smooth, striated surface of a drawn cut.

-In Indian casework, chopping injuries are associated with dao-type machetes and agricultural cleavers in rural cases, and with heavy kitchen cleavers in domestic homicide cases.
+In Indian casework, chopping injuries commonly involve dao-type machetes and agricultural cleavers in rural cases, and heavy kitchen cleavers in domestic homicide cases.
 The 2016 Sheena Bora case in Mumbai, in which dismemberment was alleged, prompted forensic anthropology and pathology examinations that grappled with distinguishing chop and saw marks on recovered skeletal fragments.
 In the UK, the Forensic Science Service documented chopping injuries in axe homicides from the 1990s onwards, and the Centre for Forensic and Legal Medicine at the University of Dundee has published experimental data on chopping kerf profiles using a range of implement geometries.

-Steven Symes's 1992 dissertation and subsequent publications identified a set of measurable class characteristics that allow a forensic anthropologist to determine the class of saw from which a particular bone mark was produced, without needing to match the specific tool.
-This class-characteristic approach, analogous to the tool-mark analysis used in firearms examination but adapted for bone kerf morphology, remains the operational foundation of the field.
+Steven Symes's 1992 dissertation and subsequent publications identified a set of measurable class characteristics that allow a forensic anthropologist to determine the class of saw responsible for a particular bone mark, without requiring a specific-tool match.
+This class-characteristic approach, adapted from tool-mark analysis in firearms examination to the context of bone kerf morphology, remains the operational foundation of the field.

 The primary saw classes relevant to forensic casework are: handsaws (including crosscut and rip saws), power circular saws, band saws, and reciprocating saws.
 Each class produces a characteristic combination of kerf features that can be documented at the macroscopic and microscopic level.